 When a citizen calls 311 to request city services, the following records may be created:

-- Audio recording of the 311 call to the Office of Unified Communications once connected to a calltaker
+- Audio recording of the 311 calls to the Office of Unified Communications once connected to a call taker

 - Service request history in OUC’s Salesforce system